Services for Individuals

 Employment FRU Assistance

 We provide assistance to FRU volunteers with their case to assist claimant clients in the Employment Tribunal.
-This work would include:
+This work will always be carried out pro bono (free of charge) and would include:

 - Letters of advice;